MLSAKIIT/stablediffusionlora/projectinfo.md

 ## 1. Project Overview

-For this year's Hacktoberfest, we propose an exciting project that combines cutting-edge AI technology with creative applications.
 Participants will fine-tune the Stable Diffusion 1.4 model using Low-Rank Adaptation (LoRA) to generate custom images in specific styles or featuring particular subjects.

 ### Objectives:
 1. Implement LoRA from scratch